AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-historical-data.md

 solution: Customer Journey Analytics
 feature: Basics
 ---
-# Step 4: Retain historical data
+# Step 5: Retain historical data

++++See where you are in the migration process

 >[!NOTE]
 >